hdShang/arxiv-daily/docs/cs-LG/2025-05-31/papers/250600486v3-it-takes-a-good-model-to-train-a-good-model-generalized-gaussian-pri.md

 ---
 layout: default
-title: It Takes a Good Model to Train a Good Model: Generalized Gaussian Priors for Optimized LLMs
+title: "It Takes a Good Model to Train a Good Model: Generalized Gaussian Priors for Optimized LLMs"
 ---

 # It Takes a Good Model to Train a Good Model: Generalized Gaussian Priors for Optimized LLMs